cscw2015/maverick/Interim/Interim.md

 - any notes made in eval were attributed only to lowest applicable level
 	- e.g. costs of server are attributed to **group**, PC in office is attributed to individual **user**
 	- seems to be an effort to reduce redundancy in data from evaluation

+####E-government

+- "delivery of government information and services through the Internet 24 hours a day, 7 days per week" [25]
+- does not consider non-Internet technologies
+- three governmental relationships to consider[10]:
+	1. **Government to Citizen**: citizens paying bills or taxes, voter registration, business permits and license applications
+	2. **Government to Business**: purchase for property, equipment, office supplies
+	3. **Government to Government**: our category of concern; includes enabling project teams to collaborate using CSCW technologies, provide news/information and online report generation/procurement tools, publishing documents and manuals online to reduce printing costs[11]

+#####Reasons behind innovating with e-government
+- increasing demands for timely and accurate communications
+- emerging opportunities in electronic communications
+- more ownership of home PC’s
+- goal of citizen and customer communication [26]

+#####Methodology to evaluate use of e-government
+- in Corpus Christi, used case study approach
+- data included experiences of co-author, interviews with select individuals and archival records

+#####Implementation of e-government in Corpus Christi
+- site went live in late October 1999
+- cost of implementing site in 1999 was approx. $13,000.
+- Internet site replicated as Intranet for city employees, includes city directory, city policies, training calendars, a bulletin board, other communications important to employees
+- forms and applications online, from printable to e-mailable, building permits, job applications, utility bills, parking and traffic ticket payment and info
+- staff trained by Communication and Quality Management dept. in Adobe Acrobat 4.0, Adobe ImageReady and Macromedia DreamWeaver

+######Challenges
+- people creating fake sites and getting the city to include them (eg. Fire Dept)
+- putting building permits online
+- 100,000 hits/month on website first year, 10,000/day after
+- people not using online services after major investment
+- requests to put job applications, engineering plans online
+- different than e-business in 3 main respects: Access, Structure, Accountability
+- Access: business can choose its customers; city cannot
+	- lack of access to e-government furthers economic inequality
+	- people with disabilities need dedicated web programming to access site
+	- public forums elicit hate speech, so tough to include them on city websites
+- Structure: decision-making more dispersed in public sector than business
+- Accountability: constraint
+	- once project is funded, can be micro-managed to ensure correct performance [26]

 ####Open Source